GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 **Note:** If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant commands.
 The `-T` flag is needed for Linux, but causes problems for MacOS.

-You will need a github repository set up for this step.
+If you have chosen to deploy Composer with the Pipeline, you will need a github repository set up for this step.
 This repository houses the DAG's for composer.
 As of this writing, the structure is as follows:

    ```
    .